 The fabric of our society and religion is woven with reverence, regard and worship for the female energy.
 So what is going awry that is ripping this fabric apart……..!!

 Navaratri celebrates the power of the female goddess in all her manifestations.
 This festival is celebrated all over India in the months of October / November.
-This year the celebrations begin on the 13th of October, 2015.
-Nava in Hindi means new, as well as, nine, ratri means nights.
-Each day is dedicated to different aspects of Goddess Durga where she is worshipped in her benign, angry, forgiving, peaceful, devouring, self-denying, mothering, nurturing and victorious form.
+This year the celebrations begin on the thirteenth of October, 2015.
+Nava in Hindi means new, as well as, nine, ‘ratri‘ means nights.
+Each day is dedicated to different aspects of Goddess Durga where she is worshipped in her benign, angry, forgiving, peaceful, devouring, self-denying, mothering, nurturing, and victorious form.
 She is Prakriti or Mother Nature and sustains mankind.
-This festival of fasting, thanksgiving and celebration lasts nine days culminating on the 9th day.
+This festival of fasting, thanksgiving, and celebration lasts nine days culminating on the ninth day.

 Rituals may differ from region to region and community to community.
-In our house on the first day of Navratri we establish the Goddess.
-In a steel pot (kalash) water is half filled and coins put.
-A dry coconut is covered with a red cloth and tied with kalava or the sacred thread.
+In our house on the first day of Navratri, we establish the Goddess.
+In a steel pot (Kalash) water is half filled and coins put.
+Dry coconut is covered with a red cloth and tied with kalava or the sacred thread.
 This is then placed on the mouth of the pot.
-On a low wooden stool (chauki) a satya is drawn and the Kalash placed on it.
+On a low wooden stool (chauki) a satya (swastika) is drawn and the Kalash placed on it.
 This now represents the goddess and will be worshipped for the entire period.
-Next to it a full areca nut (supari) is placed signifying Ganesh.
-Prayers are performed morning and evening with flowers, incense and a small earthen lamp.
-On the first day some Jau (oats/barley) seeds are sown in a small terracotta container with mud.
+Next to it, a full areca nut (supari) is placed signifying Ganesh.
+Prayers are performed morning and evening with flowers, incense, and a small earthen lamp.
+On the first day, some Jau (oats/barley) seeds are sown in a small terracotta container with mud.
 This is watered every day after prayers in the morning.
 Food consumed is different as fruits, Sama rice (barnyard millet) kuttu atta ( buckwheat flour), sabudana or sago, potatoes, arbi (Colocasia.) are the main ingredients to prepare the various dishes.

-Ashtmi (eighth day) after seven days of fasting, and Naumi (ninth day) after eight days of fasting are celebrated.
-We celebrate Ashtmi and on this day eight young girls who have not attained puberty are worshipped representing the various forms of the Goddess.
+Ashtami (eighth day) after seven days of fasting, and Naumi (ninth day) after eight days of fasting are celebrated.
+We celebrate Ashtami and on this day eight young girls who have not attained puberty are worshipped representing the various forms of the Goddess.
 These girls are venerated and prayed to, given gifts and food offered as prasad.
-On this day the menu is halwa made of semolina, puri made of wheat flour and boiled black gram.
-After this we go back to regular food.
+On this day the menu is halwa (sweet) made of semolina, puri made of wheat flour, and boiled black gram is eaten and served as ‘prasad‘.
+After this, we go back to regular food.